tinazzzz/cyberboss/README.md

 A 3D isometric cyberpunk boss fight where the boss learns how you play.

 Built with Unity 3D (URP) and Unity ML-Agents, CyberBoss pits you against a single boss in a neon-lit arena.
-As the fight progresses the boss tracks your behavior — how aggressively you engage, which skills you lean on, where you position yourself — and feeds that live stat vector into a trained reinforcement-learning policy.
+As the fight progresses the boss tracks your behavior (how aggressively you engage, which skills you lean on, where you position yourself) and feeds that live stat vector into a trained reinforcement-learning policy.
 The longer you fight, the better it reads you.

-**WebGL playable in the browser** — no install required.
+**WebGL playable in the browser**

 ---